andreigue/andreigue.github.io/_posts/2025-08-01-trip-to-turkey.md

 So as you can see, sometimes they tried to find similar words that meant something in Turkish, and make it seem like it was a gradual and natural change in language, adopted by the inhabitants.
 But in reality, it's been ordered one day to change.
 They tweak the sound and spelling into a Turkish form, keeping it recognizable and Turkifying it at the same time.
 The old identity gets quietly phased out, and over time, younger generations grow up thinking the Turkish form was the real name all along.

-By the way, if you scroll down to the various maps [on this website](https://www.wikiwand.com/en/articles/Place_name_changes_in_Turkey#Greek), you will see which ethnicities lived where in Turkey.
+By the way, if you scroll down to the various maps [on this website](https://www.wikiwand.com/en/articles/Place_name_changes_in_Turkey#Greek) or the corresponding [wikipedia page](https://en.wikipedia.org/wiki/Place_name_changes_in_Turkey), you will see which ethnicities lived where in Turkey.
 I highly encourage a quick look at it.

 Now what about a place like Van?
 Van stayed Van, probably because Van was so ancient and tied to the ancient kingdom of Urartu, which Turks don't even believe are related to modern Armenians.
 And something like Nakhichevan?
 Nakhijevan means "first resting place" in Armenian, as it is thought that after landing on Mount Ararat, Noah first settled in the Nakhijevan area.
 Nakhichevan is one of the oldest continuously inhabited places in the region, mentioned by Greek, Persian, Armenian, and Arab historians for over two thousand years.
 So changing it outright would be a bit awkward, and what the Turks/Azeris say instead is that it's of ancient Turkic origin (Naxçıvan), rather than Armenian.
 And so they can say that, [destroy the tens of thousands of Armenian artifacts](https://en.wikipedia.org/wiki/Armenian_cemetery_in_Julfa), and claim continuity of their rule over that land.
 Unfortunately for them, this part of history is recent enough that it is [well documented from outside sources](https://archive.archaeology.org/online/features/djulfa/).